-The Chase Sapphire Reserve has become the gold standard credit card in the points and miles world, and for good reason.
+The Chase Sapphire Reserve has long been considered gold standard credit card in the points and miles world, and for good reason.
 With great perks like lounge access and bigtime travel credits, it’s no wonder the card is so popular.

-But with a $450 upfront annual fee, that card isn’t for everyone.
-And while Chase’s other Sapphire card, the Chase Sapphire Preferred, may be old news by now, it’s still a great option for frequent flyers.
-Especially now that the card is offering a 60,000-point sign-up bonus after spending $4,000 in the first 3 months of card membership.
+But with a $550 upfront annual fee after a recent increase, it’s not for everyone.
+And while Chase’s other Sapphire card, the Chase Sapphire Preferred, may be old news by now, it’s still a great option for frequent flyers – especially if you can’t stomach the larger annual fee.

 Here are four reasons why you might want to go for the Chase Sapphire Preferred instead of the Chase Sapphire Reserve.